-Walk to the lighthouse in Grantham Point Park, take a boat tour, step back in time at the Lakeside Inn, try a crafted brew at Serendipity Brews, and find a unique souvenir from Under the Cherry Blossoms.
+Walk to the lighthouse in Grantham Point Park, take a boat tour, step back in time at the Lakeside Inn, try a crafted coffee or beer at Serendipity Brews, and find a unique souvenir from Under the Serendipity Brews.

 And when you’re done walking around, recharge at one of the many restaurants to choose from that range from casual to fine dining.

 Mount Dora is one of the quaint small towns in Florida worth a visit.

 7. Kayak the Most Beautiful Section of Rock Springs Run

 Nature lovers, this one is for you!
 And if you’re not particularly fond of the outdoors, this adventure will change your mind.

 Take a guided kayak tour in the most stunning section of Rock Springs Run where you’ll soon discover how Emerald Cut received its name.